Functional central limit theorems for rough volatility: Applications

 and notice that

-Thus $\exp(X_t)$ becomes log-normal and the Black-Scholes closed-form formulae are valid here (European, Barrier options, maximum,\ldots).
-The advantage of this approach is that the orthogonal Brownian motion~$B^\bot$ is completely unnecessary for the simulation, hence the generation of random numbers is reduced to a half, yielding proportional memory saving.
-Not only this, but also this simple trick reduces the variance of the Monte-Carlo estimate, hence fewer simulations are needed to obtain the same precision.
+Thus $\exp(X_t)$ becomes log-normal and the Black-Scholes closed-form formulae are valid here (European, Barrier options, maximum, etc.).
+The advantage of this approach is that the orthogonal Brownian motion~$W^\bot$ is completely unnecessary for the simulation, hence the generation of random numbers is reduced to a half, yielding proportional memory saving.
+Not only this, but this simple trick also reduces the variance of the Monte-Carlo estimate, hence fewer simulations are needed to obtain the same precision.
 We present a simple algorithm to implement the rDonsker with conditional expectation and assuming that $Y=W$.

-The algorithm is easily adapted to the case of general diffusions~$Y$ as drivers of the volatility (see Algorithm~\ref{algo:rDonsker} step~\eqref{algo: step2}).
+The algorithm is easily adapted to general diffusions~$Y$ as drivers of the volatility (Algorithm~\ref{algo:rDonsker}\eqref{algo: step2}).
 Algorithm~\ref{algo:rDonsker} is obviously faster than~\ref{algo:rDonsker variance reduction}, especially when using control variates.
 Nevertheless, with the same number of paths, Algorithm~\ref{algo:rDonsker variance reduction} remarkably reduces the Monte-Carlo variance, meaning in turn that fewer simulations are needed, making it very competitive for calibration.